cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/projects.rst

 * the technologies used
 * any proprietary issues
 * specific aims you intent to complete
-* and a list of intended deliverables (see also atrifacts)
+* and a list of intended deliverables (atrifacts produced)

 Sample Project Proposal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^